 Combining Breast Lift and Implants – Dr. Scott discusses the benefits of placing implants during breast lift surgery.*

 There are generally three types of breast lift (mastopexy) procedures.
 These include the circumareolar mastopexy, vertical mastopexy and the “anchor” incision mastopexy.
-The circumareolar mastopexy requires the use of an implant; however, implants are not always necessary for the other procedures.
+The circumareolar mastopexy requires the use of an implant; however, implants are not always necessary for the other breast lift procedures.
 The incisions for the circumareolar lift are located around the outside of the pigmented areola.
 The vertical mastopexy incisions are located around the areola and extend from the areola to the lower breast fold.
 The full “anchor” incision mastopexy uses the same incision as the vertical mastopexy, as well as an additional incision located along the lower breast fold.
 The optimal procedure for each individual depends on the degree of droopiness, nipple descent and extra skin below the nipple areolar complex.
 In all three procedures, excess skin is removed, the nipples are elevated and the remaining skin is tightened.
 The need for implants is determined during your consultation.
 Dr. Scott will provide you with a recommendation based on your individual needs and expectations.

 A breast lift procedure takes about two to three hours and is performed on an outpatient basis.
 The procedure is typically performed under general anesthesia.